Rules

 is a

-simple wrapper around a standard, boolean-returning Python function.
+simple wrapper around a (somewhat specific) Python function.

 Semantically, Rules describes "facts" about your application and about the relationships between the various actors and resources of your app.